AATechCulture/BCU-All-American/README.md

-# BE Smart Hack Repo Template
+cd # BE Smart Hack Repo Template

 ## Description 🚨
 This is a repository template containing all the information that needs to accompany your project.